KevinG182/kevgomezdev/posts/mips-processor.md

 ---
-title: 'MIPS Assembly Processor Implemented in FPGA'
+title: 'FPGA Implemented MIPS Assembly Processor'
 group: 'CMPE 140: Computer Architecture Design'
 date: '2020-05-14'
 ---
 ![BASYS](/images/basys-board.jpg)

-This project is part of **CMPE 140: Computer Architecture Design** course and has students collaborate in teams of 4 to design a MIPS assembly processor with a factorial accelerator interfaced with the GPIO module.
+This project is part of the **CMPE 140: Computer Architecture Design** course and has students collaborate in teams of 4 to design a **MIPS assembly processor** with a factorial accelerator interfaced with the GPIO module.
 The five-stage MIPS processor pipeline included fetch, decode, execute, memory and writeback stages.

 ![Five Stage Pipeline MIPS Processor](/images/five-stage-pipeline.png)